-M. Data Security
+N. Data Security

 According to 16 N.C.
 Admin.
-Code 06D .0307 the definition of "secure test" is "any test developed, adopted, or provided by the State Board of Education that has not been released under G.S. § 115C-174.13."
+Code 06D .0307(b), the definition of "secure test" is "any test developed, adopted, or provided by the State Board of Education that has not been released under G.S. § 115C-174.13."
 SBE policy TEST-004 specifies that "secure tests, including all test materials and test questions, are not to be reproduced in any manner or for any reason without the express written consent of the test publisher.
 School personnel must not disclose the contents of secure tests.
 They must not discuss with each other, or with students, specific test questions or information contained within the tests or write about them on the internet or on social media sites.
 In addition, excerpts from the tests must not be used at any time during classroom instruction or in resource materials such as study guides.
 Access to the tests shall be limited to school personnel who have a legitimate need.
 Persons who have access to secure test materials shall not use their access to those materials for personal gain."

-Secure state tests shall not be copied, reproduced, paraphrased, filed, or used directly in instructional activities or for professional development.
+Secure or copyrighted state tests shall not be copied, reproduced, paraphrased, filed, or used directly in instructional activities or for professional development.
 Copying, reproducing, or paraphrasing test materials represents a breach of test security and is a violation of federal copyright laws, 16 N.C.
 Admin.
-Code 06D .0311, SBE policy, and the Testing Code of Ethics.
+Code 06D .0311, and SBE policy.

-Copies of any documents suspected of containing secure test questions or information from secure tests must be submitted to the NCDPI through the RAC for clearance before use in the PSU.
+Copies of any documents suspected of containing secure test questions or information from secure tests must be submitted to the NCDPI Office of Accountability and Testing through the RAC for clearance before use in the PSU.
 Appropriate items for review would be any material of which the origin is not known, including test questions discovered on the internet.
-Individuals are not permitted to create or save electronic files of secure test questions, including answers, or save or post them through a vendor, Google drive, email, social media, web posting, or any other method.
-The NCDPI will review any materials a PSU submits.
+Individuals are not permitted to create or save electronic files of secure test questions, including answers, or save or post them through a vendor, Google Drive, email, social media, web posting, or any other method.
+The Office of Accountability and Testing will review any materials a PSU submits.
 PSUs and the Office of Accountability and Testing must work together to maintain the security of the testing program.